-(3) Replace sub-section 12.6.4.2, Exception with the following:

-Exception: Chimneys which are tile lined or existing chimneys which do not meet the requirements of sub-section 12.6.4.2 may be utilized with the replacement or installation of a gas appliance, including a gas appliance replacing an oil appliance, when the following requirements are met:
+- (3) Replace sub-section 12.6.4.2, Exception with the following: - Exception: New or existing chimneys which are tile lined or existing chimneys which do not meet the requirements of sub-section 12.6.4.2 may be utilized with the replacement or installation of a gas appliance, including a gas appliance replacing an oil appliance, when the following requirements are met: - (a) The existing appliance must have operated with a non-positive vent static pressure that did not create condensation in the chimney. - (b) Existing chimneys may not be utilized when replacing an atmospheric appliance with a fan assisted appliance.

-- (a) The existing appliance must have operated with a non-positive vent static pressure that did not create condensation in the chimney. - (b) Existing chimneys may not be utilized when replacing an atmospheric appliance with a fan assisted appliance; and - (c) An existing chimney may only be utilized with one or multiple gas appliances if the interior area of the chimney is no greater than seven times the area of the smallest flue to be connected to that chimney. - (4) Add a new sub-section 12.7.6.1 as follows: - 12.7.6.1 Marking of Schedule 40 PVC and Other Non-metallic Piping.
-Schedule 40 PVC and other non-metallic piping used for ventilation, make-up, or combustion air intake shall be labeled as follows: - (a) Throughout the entire developed length: - 1.
-Labels must be placed every ten feet for exposed/visible piping; or - 2.
-Labels must be placed every three feet for concealed piping. - (b) At all changes of direction; - (c) On each side of a penetration through a partition, wall or ceiling; and - (d) The labels shall be black lettering that: - 1. indicates that the piping is used for ventilation, make-up, or combustion air intake, and - 2. the letters shall be sized equal to a minimum of the pipe diameter.
-However, for piping with a diameter exceeding two inches, said lettering does not need to be larger than two inches. - (5) Delete the last sentence of sub-section 12.9.4. - (6) Add a new subsection 12.9.7 as follows: - 12.9.7 Signage.
+- (c) An existing chimney may only be utilized with one or multiple gas appliances if the interior area of the chimney is no greater than seven times the area of the smallest flue to be connected to that chimney. - (4) Add a new sub-section 12.7.6.1 as follows:

+12.7.6.1 Marking of schedule 40 PVC piping

+Schedule 40 PVC piping used for ventilation, make-up, or combustion air intake shall be labeled throughout the entire developed length.
+The labels shall be as follows:

+- (a) At a minimum of every ten feet; - (b) At all changes of direction; - (c) On each side of a penetration through a partition, wall or ceiling; and - (d) The labels shall be black lettering that: - 1. indicates that the piping is used for ventilation, make-up, or combustion air intake, and - 2. the letters shall be sized so that the labeling can be read from a normal line of vision when standing at the main floor level. - (5) Delete the last sentence of sub-section 12.9.4. - (6) Add a new subsection 12.9.7 as follows: - 12.9.7 Signage

 Whenever any through-the-wall vent is installed less than seven feet above the finished grade, a metal or plastic identification plate shall be permanently mounted to the exterior of the building at a minimum height of eight feet above grade directly in line with the exhaust vent terminal.
 The sign shall read, in print size no less than 0.5 inches in size, "GAS VENT DIRECTLY BELOW.
-KEEP CLEAR OF ALL OBSTRUCTIONS". - (7) Add a new sub-section 12.9.8 as follows: - 12.9.8 Vent Termination or Intake.
+KEEP CLEAR OF ALL OBSTRUCTIONS".

+- (7) Add a new sub-section 12.9.8 as follows: - 12.9.8 Vent termination or intake

 A side wall horizontal exhaust vent termination or intake for gas fueled equipment installed in every dwelling, building or structure shall be located no less than three feet from a gas meter.
-When manufacturer's installation instructions reference snow lines or levels in establishing a minimum height for the installation of an exhaust vent termination or intake, snow lines or levels shall be determined as follows: - (a) from the manufacturer installation requirements when those requirements are specific as to the source and method for the calculation of snow lines/levels; - (b) when the installation instructions are not specific as to how snow lines/levels are calculated, the city or town may, by ordinance, designate how snow lines/levels are calculated in that location; or - (c) In the absence of specific manufacturer instructions or ordinances, snow lines/levels shall be calculated from the average monthly maximum depth of snow accumulation as indicated by the National Weather Service's ten year statistics for the installation location/geographical area.
+When manufacturer's installation instructions reference snow lines or levels in establishing a minimum height for the installation of an exhaust vent termination or intake, snow lines or levels shall be determined as follows:

+- (a) from the manufacturer installation requirements when those requirements are specific as to the source and method for the calculation of snow lines/levels; - (b) when the installation instructions are not specific as to how snow lines/levels are calculated, the city or town may, by ordinance, designate how snow lines/levels are calculated in that location; or - (c) In the absence of specific manufacturer instructions or ordinances, snow lines/levels shall be calculated from the average monthly maximum depth of snow accumulation as indicated by the National Weather Service's 10 year statistics for the installation location/geographical area. - (8) Delete section 12.10. - (9) Delete sub-section 12.11.6 and replace with the following: - 12.11.6 Joints